Get us in your inbox

 6. Bloom Couture Boston

-Based on Tremont Street, in South End Boston, Bloom Couture creates and sends traditional bouquets as well as flora in vases.
-If you’re not living close by, search by flower type online, including their specialty offerings like the kokedama plantings (Japanese moss balls, very chic).
+Based on Tremont Street, in the South End, Bloom Couture creates and sends traditional bouquets as well as flora in vases.
+Search by flower type online, including their specialty offerings like the kokedama plantings (Japanese moss balls, very chic), or pop by the shop.
 If you’re gifting on a budget, the blooms are also easily filtered by price online.
 Plus, you can get a standard, deluxe, or premium version of many arrangements.
 Want to invent something extra special?
 Custom orders are available, so you can design the perfect gift.

 Advertising